 Bureau of the Public Debt P.O.
-Box 1328 Parkersburg, WV 26106-1328 www.publicdebt.treas.gov
+Box 1328 Parkersburg, WV 26106-1328

-Or, on the Internet, visit the following site.
+Or, on the Internet, visit: www.treasurydirect.gov.

 If the bonds transferred because of death were owned by a cash method individual who had not chosen to report the interest each year and had purchased the bonds entirely with personal funds, interest earned before death must be reported in one of the following ways.